Godoy0722/ops_csv_importexport/README.md

    - Solution:
      - Ensure the server has at least one author group configured
      - Verify author information follows the required format
-     - Check that required author fields (first name) are provided
+     - Check that required author fields (given name) are provided

+10. **Multi-Version Import Issues**
+    - Error: `Version is required when preprintIdentifier is provided`
+    - Solution:
+      - Ensure both `preprintIdentifier` and `version` are filled when using versioning
+      - Verify version numbers are positive integers (1, 2, 3, etc.)

+    - Error: `Duplicate preprint version found`
+    - Solution:
+      - Check that you don't have duplicate version numbers for the same `preprintIdentifier`
+      - Ensure each version number is unique within the same preprint identifier

+    - **Best Practices for Multi-Version Imports:**
+      - Always import versions in sequential order (1, 2, 3...)
+      - Keep all versions of the same preprint in the same CSV file
+      - For version 2+, you can leave most fields empty to clone from previous version
+      - Only fill in the fields you want to update in newer versions

 #### General Troubleshooting Tips
 - Always back up your database before running imports
-- Test with a small CSV file first
+- Test with a small CSV file first (2-3 preprints)
-- Check the OJS error log for detailed error messages
+- Check the OPS error log for detailed error messages
 - Ensure your CSV file is saved with UTF-8 encoding
 - On Linux systems, check file permissions with `ls -l` and adjust with `chmod` if needed
 - For large imports, monitor server resources as the process may be memory-intensive
+- When importing multi-version preprints, start with a simple 2-version example to verify the workflow
+- Check the `invalid_[filename].csv` file generated after import for any failed rows